 Hi Claudio!
 How did you get involved with Unicef?

-CM: I was studying at the American Animation Institute at the Animation Guild in Los Angeles, and I was invited to write and direct The Hidden — a short film animated in Toon Boom Harmony.
+CM: I was studying at the American Animation Institute at the Animation Guild in Los Angeles, and I was invited to co-write and co-direct The Hidden alongside Pedro Paulo Araujo — it will be a short film animated in Toon Boom Harmony.
 A guy on the production showed me the Unicef contest.
 They asked for a lot of details like my background, work history, portfolio and suggestions for the movie, but after three months I received the great news that I won the contest!